 Regardless of whether you work in hair, nails, or spas, the salon sector as a whole is expanding.

-More companies will be able to join the market as a result of this.
-The yearly growth rate is presently slightly over 2%, and it is projected to rise further.
+More companies will be able to join the market due to this.
+The yearly growth rate is slightly over 2%, projected to rise further.
 With the salon sector worth almost $60 billion, it is becoming more attractive to young company owners.

 The development of services has played a significant role in the continuing growth of salons over the last several years.
 As a result, hair salons have expanded their offerings to include packages such as complete care treatment, massage/shave, and other beauty treatments.

 Another famous example is hair salons that provide tanning treatments.
-These treatments combine two services of any kind from the same industry into a single bundle to increasing profit.
-When you begin to extend the services you provide, you open the door to new previously uninterested customers.
+These treatments combine two services of any kind from the same industry into a single bundle to increase profit.
+When you begin to extend the services you provide, you open the door to new, previously uninterested customers.

 Bundling services into packages has resulted in a rise in total sales in the sector over several years.
 You may find more information on service possibilities in my list of services to consider for your salon menu here.